 Brick-and-mortar retail remains key to the toy industry, but challenges brands trying to understand demand and align inventory.
 We share best practices to overcome them.

 Kano gains new insights from daily, store-level sell-through analytics

 Creative technology leader goes from deployment to new insights in two weeks with Alloy's pre-built retailer integrations and POS analytics dashboards

 Chris Byrne, The Toy Guy® and Richard Gottlieb, president Global Toy Experts talk with a former Best Buy toy buyer about how Alloy helps toy...

 Testing in-store fixtures saves further investment

-Following a test and learn approach, this toy brand used Alloy POS analytics to identify that their in-store displays did not generate the ROI they...
+This toy brand used Demand Intelligence's test & learn capability to identify that their in-store displays did not generate their desired ROI.